pockerman/qubit-notes/how_to/2025-08-27-build-local-mcp-server-and-client.md

 In this qubit note we will see how to build an MCP server using <a href="https://gofastmcp.com/getting-started/welcome">FastMCP</a> and a client using <a href="https://github.com/mcp-use/mcp-use">mcp-use</a>, <a href="https://github.com/ollama/ollama">Ollama</a> and Python.
 We will use a rather trivial example in this note as I simply want to illustrate the approach.

-**keywords:** programming, AI-engineering, Model-Context-Protocol, MCP, Python
+**keywords:** programming, AI-engineering, AI-architecture, Model-Context-Protocol, MCP, Python

 ## Build a Local MCP Server & Client